-Do you need a nice cafe where you can work for a few hours in Singapore?
-I’ve got just the list for you.
+Are you looking for a nice cafe where you can work from in Singapore?
+No worries, I’ve got just the list for you.

-Unbeknownst to many, blogging is not my full-time gig.
-I’ve been busy during the week with my full-time job and haven’t had much time to work on my blog.
-Thus, I’ve been spending my Saturday cafe-hopping around Singapore as a conscious effort to keep the blog up-to-date.
-(The things I do for your dear readers…)
+Unbeknownst to many, blogging is not my full-time gig – it’s a hobby that I started decades ago and has now somehow turned into a side hustle.
+During the week, I’m usually busy with my full-time job and I don’t have much time to work on my blog.
+Thus, typically spend my Saturday cafe-hopping around Singapore as a conscious effort to keep the blog up-to-date (Yes, the things I do for your dear readers).

-On top of that, I’ve been living in Singapore for the past decade.
-So I can’t think of a better person to make this list, and keep it updated, than me 😉
+I’ve also been living in Singapore for the past decade.
+So really, I can’t think of a better person to make this list – and keep it updated – other than myself 😉

 Are you visiting Singapore?
 I’ve been living in Singapore for over a decade, so if you’re visiting, be sure to check out my Singapore itinerary post where I dish out all my Singapore travel tips!

-Anyways, here are some cafes I’ve visited and deemed work-friendly so far, even on a Saturday!
-This is a running list, so I will be updating it periodically and reporting back.
+In this post, I will list cafes I’ve visited and deemed work-friendly so far, (even on a Saturday for some of them!).
+This is a running list, so I will be updating it periodically and reporting back if anything changes.
+My requirement is pretty simple:

 Tips for working from a cafe in Singapore